yarisvt/tyk-docs/tyk-docs/content/security/token-level-security.md

 In order to set a quota for a user:

 1. Ensure that `quota_max` is set to the maximum amount of requests that a user is allowed to make in a time period.
-2. Ensure `quota_reamining` is set to the same value as `quota_max`, this is the value that will decrement on each request (failed or successful).
+2. Ensure `quota_remaining` is set to the same value as `quota_max`, this is the value that will decrement on each request (failed or successful).
 3. Set the `quota_renewal_rate` to the value, in seconds, of when the quota should renew.
 For example, if you would like it to renew every 30 days, you would have `2592000` seconds (`((60*60) * 24) * 30 = 2592000`).

 To set an unlimited quota, set `quota_max` to `-1`.